Inflanty/sensory_toys/README.md

 ### Version control

 Project provide 2 version of the software, the reason is that old lib (v1) don't support upper than 3 server connection.
 Newest library for esp32 provide support for up than 3 server to one client.
 Third version of the software (probably there will be some third version) will be mix Python and C language.
+The point is that developer refactoring whole project by upgrading and do new versions.

 ## Hardware